Publications

 Algorithmic Pricing — Competition Law and Data Protection

-In January 2025, India’s Consumer Protection Authority issued notices to Ola and Uber based on the allegation that these ride-sharing platforms were differentially pricing services based on the profile of the end user — iPhones were charged higher than Android devices and, anecdotally, also variably based on remaining battery level.
-The question of processing customer data extraneous to the relevant service based on mandatory consent to…
+In January 2025, India’s Consumer Protection Authority issued notices to Ola and Uber on the allegation that these ride-sharing platforms were pricing services differentially based on the profile of the user — iPhones were charged higher than Android devices and (anecdotally) also variably based on a device’s remaining battery level.
+The question of processing user data extraneous to the relevant service is increasingly prominent in…

 - Insight 15 January 2025